edallanpoe/drest_airflow_dbt/README.md

 #### Key Components:
 * Semantic layer: describes the data model, including model name, description, and references to other models.

   * **MetricFlow**: It’s responsible for SQL query construction and defines the specifications for DBT semantic models and metrics.
-It takes the information from the semantic models and metric YAML configurations to construct the SQL on-flight before running it within the data warehouse. https://docs.getdbt.com/docs/build/metricflow-commands
+It takes the information from the semantic models and metric YAML configurations to construct the SQL on-flight before running it within the data warehouse [[ref](https://docs.getdbt.com/docs/build/metricflow-commands)].

   * **Semantic Models**: serve as the foundation blocks of the semantic layer, which are built on top of existing DBT models to describe the data in a 1-to-1 relationship.